Rhett Purcell: 2020

 The ITF tour had its first tournaments in New Zealand for several years early in 2020, with the men's event in Te Anau being the first of the new season.
 Eliminated in the second round of singles, Purcell and Calum Puttergill were the second seeds in the doubles, losing to top seeds Luca Margaroli and Andrea Vavassori in the final after saving a match point in the deciding tie-break.
 Purcell was unlucky enough to draw former World No. 21 Leonardo Mayer in his first round qualifying singles match in Auckland, losing in three sets.
 Given a wild card into the doubles with Cameron Norrie, they drew third seeds Rohan Bopanna and Henri Kontinen first up, and lost in straight sets.

 Purcell reached the second round of singles in both his remaining tournaments in Australia before the Covid-19 coronavirus caused the suspension of the international tours, and didn't play any further international events before the end of the year.

+In late 2025 Purcell played a practice match against Rich Mills.